 Over-all, crowd-funded campaigns are ‘upscaling’ their packaging.
 Crowd-funded decks are generally printed overseas and shipped via boat.
 Having a few dozen or few hundred boxes assembled by hand is not as expensive as it necessarily would be if done domestically.

 Some artists- generally those with a solid existing base of supporters- will bypass a Crowd-Funding website and run a Pre-Order campaign on their own.

 Print On Demand Production

-do you think of POD (Print On Demand) sites as producing a single tee shirt or coffee mug to order?
+Do you think of POD (Print On Demand) sites as just producing a single tee shirt or coffee mug to order?
 That’s the most common type.
 The Gamecrafter (TGC) is a different sort of POD site; established in Wisconsin in 2001 to produce tabletop games to order.
 Of course decks of cards are a common part of such games, and TGC has a fabulous deck production system in place.

 As POD is still a form of self-publishing, designers are still responsible for marketing their creation.
 But TGC deals with processing payments, collecting & remitting sales taxes, delivery delays and claims for damage.
 What a relief.
 Also, it’s much easier to take a break for a few months from marketing your deck once it’s published in their marketplace, then in the midst of a crowd-funding campaign.